Home » Blog » Outdoors » Scalloped Brick Edging

 Thank you for Sharing!

 I know this is not the normal time of year to be doing landscaping or yard work.
-But you can do a few things to prepare your flower beds or vegetable garden for spring.
+But you can do a few things to prepare your flower beds or vegetable garden for spring by doing a few Outdoor Before and Afters projects.
 I was not planning to do this project– but when free landscape bricks came my way via Craigslist a few days ago, I jumped at the chance.

 BEFORE